Share via

 Use Microsoft Remote Connectivity Analyzer to diagnose

-Go to Microsoft Remote Connectivity Analyzer for Teams, select Teams Voicemail to run the test.
+Go to Microsoft Remote Connectivity Analyzer for Teams, and then select Teams Voicemail to run the test.

-If the Teams Voicemail test doesn't return any errors, but the Teams client isn't retrieving any or all voicemails that are received in email (for example, the Teams client may retrieve voicemails from internal callers, but not from external PSTN callers due to Exchange mail flow rules), try the following resolution.
+If the Teams Voicemail test doesn't return any errors, but the Teams client isn't retrieving any or all voicemails that are received in email (for example, the Teams client retrieves voicemails from internal callers but not from external PSTN callers because of Exchange mail flow rules), try the following resolution.

 Exchange Client Access Rules